Dressage is an equestrian sport where horse and rider perform a series of predetermined movements in a rectangular arena.

 Tack and Equipment

-Tack and equipment must adhere to the British Dressage rules.
+Tack and equipment must adhere to British Dressage rules.

 Scoring

-Every sport needs a organisation to ensure it’s development and some much of British Dressage’s work influences unaffiliated competitions.
+Every sport needs an organisation to ensure it’s development and so much of British Dressage’s work influences unaffiliated competitions.

-Designs Dressage Test from Introductory (walk and trot) Preliminary (walk, trot and canter) and range of test each asking the horse to undertake additional movements, adding a fresh challenge for both horse and rider.
+British Dressage designs Dressage Tests from Introductory (walk and trot) Preliminary (walk, trot and canter) and additional tests asking the horse to undertake additional movements, adding a fresh challenge for both horse and rider.

-Unaffiliated Dressage competition can be a good place to start competing.
+Unaffiliated Dressage competitions can be a good place to start competing.
 Classes are open to every one with no restriction on who can enter.

 No need to plait.
 More relaxed competition dress.